fdavidcl/stackedit-docs/arch_intel_cuda.md

 sudo pacman -Sy nvidia
 ~~~

 If you reboot now, the graphic server may not be able to start.
+Try to complete the steps before rebooting or use a text console (e.g. Ctrl-Alt-F2) to do so.

 ## Step 3.
 Tell Xorg to use intel